Enabled Channels

 If you have already a WABA, go to the Embedded Signup (WhatsApp) section to linked your WABA with our system.

-To add Email or Push senders, or to create a new WhatsApp Business Account (WABA) with its associated phone numbers (senders) in the space, select the Add Sender button.
+To add Email sender, or to create a new WhatsApp Business Account (WABA) with its associated phone numbers (senders) in the Workspace, select the Add Sender button.
 Once selected, it will display three (3) types of channels: